 “Well,” he says.
 “That’s kinda hard.
 I kept track of time differently as a child.
-I do remember being 4 or 5, going to Grandmother’s church.
+I do remember being four or five and going to Grandmother’s church.
 I was excited.
-I’d heard that preachers spoke with God and shared 他’s wisdom with their congregation.
-But, when we got there I was told that children go to Sunday School.
-I refused.
-I wanted to hear what God had to say, not play with children.
-I’m sure I embarrassed the Hell out of Grandmother by standing my ground.
-All I remember, however, is sitting in the back of our truck, talking to God or an imaginary friend, or maybe just the voices in my head, until church was over.”
+I’d heard that her Mister Soandso actually spoke with God and shared 他’s wisdom with their congregation.
+I was excited.
+But, when I got out from the back of our truck, I was told by Grandmother that “children go to Sunday School.”
+I refused, forcing Dad to put his foot down.

-N.E.
-Bertolero grew up bending and breaking the rules, searching for meaningful boundaries.
+Noah E. Bertolero grew up bending and breaking the rules while searching for meaningful boundaries.
 He’s written a poetry book, a children’s book and most recently a novella or novel (if photographs really are worth 1,000 words).
-He created the game, NME, at the turn of the century, but likes to call it America’s Chess.”
+He created the game, NME, at the turn of the century, and likes to say, “NME is America’s Chess.”

 He is currently working on Chapter 6 of TOM’S KURE while getting ready to spend some serious time hammering out his next project.

 “I’m not out of the woods yet, but I am still alive…”